 Real estate inventories consists of subdivision land and residential houses and lots for sale and development initially recorded at cost.
 Subsequent to initial recognition, these are valued at the lower of cost and net realizable value (NRV).
-Cost is determined using weighted moving average method.
 Cost includes the acquisition cost of the land plus all costs incurred directly attributable to the construction and development of the properties.
 Borrowing costs are capitalized while the development and construction of the real estate projects are in progress, and to the extent that these are expected to be recovered in the future.
+Repossessed real estate inventories are recorded at original cost.

 NRV is the estimated selling price in the ordinary course of business, based on market prices at the reporting date, less estimated cost of completion and estimated costs necessary to make the sale.
 Valuation allowance is provided for real estate held for sale when the NRV of the properties are less than their carrying amounts.
 Undeveloped land is carried at lower of cost and NRV.